 Japan's growth drops amid pandemic, worse times likely ahead

 Exports dived 21.8%.
-Private residential investments slipped nearly 17%, and household consumption edged down 3.1%.
+Private residential investments slipped nearly 17%, and household consumption fell 3.1%.

-Analysts say things are expected to get worse, as the world's third-largest economy undergoes its biggest challenge since World War II.
+Analysts say things are expected to get worse as the world's third-largest economy endures its biggest challenge since World War II.

 Japan is in a technical recession, defined as two quarters straight of contraction, as its economy contracted 1.9% in October-December.
-It remained flat July-September, and eked out 0.5% growth for April-June, according to the latest numbers.
+Growth was flat in July-September and was a mere 0.5% in April-June, according to the latest numbers.

-Japan is extremely valuable to the economic damage from the ongoing outbreak.
-It is dependent on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.
+Japan is extremely vulnerable to repercussions from the pandemic given its dependence on trade with both China and the U.S., the country where the pandemic began and the country where it has been hit hardest.

-Manufacturers that are pillars of Japan's economy, such as Toyota Motor Corp., have reported dismal financial results results.
-Some companies were unable to provide forecasts for this fiscal year.
-Profitability is nose-diving as people hold back on buying.
-Production at some plants have halted.
+Manufacturers that are pillars of Japan's economy, such as Toyota Motor Corp., have reported dismal financial results.
+Some companies have been unable to provide forecasts for this fiscal year.
+Profitability is nose-diving as people economize and stay home.
+Production at some plants has halted.

-The government has come up with a rescue package of nearly 108 trillion yen ($1 trillion), and is announcing more, including aid to small businesses and cash handouts.
+The government has come up with a rescue package of nearly 108 trillion yen ($1 trillion), and plans more, including aid to small businesses and cash handouts.

-Japan has seen more than 16,000 people infected with the virus and more than 700 deaths, but those numbers are relatively low given it has the world's oldest population.
+More than 16,000 people in Japan have been infected with the virus and more than 700 have died, but those numbers are relatively low given it has the world's oldest population and its cities are densely populated.

 Japan eased its state of emergency last week for most of the country, though hot spots like Tokyo are maintaining restrictions.
 While many places are starting to reopen, normal operations and a recovery in consumption are not expected anytime soon.